Tony Ortega: Coverage of Scientology

 In 2015, Ortega was informed by the United States Attorney that his emails had been hacked by New York private investigator Eric Saldarriaga in the previous year.
 Saldarriaga had received payment by clients whose names remain private and used an illegal overseas hacking group to break into several private accounts including Ortega's and ex-Scientologist and former church spokesperson Mike Rinder.
 Both Ortega and Rinder filed victim impact statements and requested the client's name(s) be made public.
 Goldstein in the New York Times reported "The client is said to be someone who has done investigations on behalf of the Church of Scientology, said people briefed on the case but not authorized to speak publicly."
 Fifty (50) victims of hacking were identified and Saldarriaga was given a 3-month prison sentence in June 2015.
 Saldarriaga claimed he feared retaliation from naming clients while cooperating with the FBI and was never required to name the client publicly in court.

 In September 2018, Ortega started publishing short video clips of issues in Scientology that had been previously covered by his website.
 In the first video he linked Doug Dohring, the founder and CEO of Age of Learning, Inc. (also known as ABCmouse) with large donations to the Church of Scientology.

 The Underground Bunker

-After leaving the Voice in September 2012, Ortega began writing a freelance blog entitled The Underground Bunker that is focused solely on Scientology.
-The website has been described as "devastating" to the organisation and "influential".
+After leaving the Voice in September 2012, Ortega began writing a freelance blog entitled The Underground Bunker that is focused mainly on Scientology.
+His website has been described as "the most popular blog on Scientology", "devastating" to the organisation and "influential".
 It concentrates on monitoring activity within Scientology and is updated daily.